“Everything has beauty if you look close enough, even slime mould”

 …and a bit about my art:

 My drawings are in permanent, water & fade proof fine line pens, sometimes featuring alcohol markers or paint markers on smooth Bristol Board.
-I’m also about to embark on larger scale canvas pieces in paint markers.
+I’m currently experimenting with paint pens on canvas.

-With these in mind I began experimenting with drawing patterns and single cell organisms from my imagination.
-I soon developed a drawing style using strings of cell like shapes to create lines.
-As my art has developed I’ve enjoyed the creative freedom of allowing the shapes to form as I draw, without a plan, sometimes abstract based on a feeling, sometimes a representation of what I’ve seen in nature, capturing landscapes, flowers or rock formations.
-Other times the suggestion of seeing the natural world at a cellular level.
+With these in mind I began experimenting with drawing patterns and single cell organisms.
+I soon developed the drawing style I use now, using strings of cell like shapes to create lines.
+As this has developed over time I’ve learnt that it’s the creative freedom of allowing the shapes to form as I draw, without plan that gives me the most reward.

-Drawing this way is my art therapy.
-It offers me complete escape, its meditative and I find the repetitive process calming and almost hypnotic which helps quiet my overthinking mind, the perfect antidote for the stresses of life.
-I love to listen to music when I draw, it sets the rhythm, allowing my mind time to wander, shapes to form organically and colours to be chosen intuitively.
+The repetitive immersive process offers me complete escape, I find it meditative and calming, almost hypnotic.
+It helps quiet my overthinking mind, the perfect antidote for the stresses of life.
+I usually listen to music when I draw, it sets the rhythm, allowing my mind time to wander, shapes to form organically and colours to be chosen intuitively.

-It’s important to me that my artwork makes people happy so I like to use bright uplifting or calming colours, which I think add a little piece of happiness to your wall.
+It’s important to me that my artwork is uplifting and makes people happy so I like to use bright uplifting or calming colours.

-I offer a bespoke service to work with you to provide art that compliments your location, in your preferred colour scheme.
+I offer a bespoke service to work with you to provide art that compliments your location, in your preferred colour scheme in a size and shape that suits.
 I consider this a collaborative approach and am always open to hear your ideas.

 A customer once remarked that my drawings ‘just make you feel happy’ what more could I ask for!